-Semester course.
+Semester course; 1-3 hours.
 1-3 credits.
 May be repeated for 6 credits.
 Determination of the amount of credit and permission of the instructor and division head must be procured prior to registration.
 Cannot be used in place of existing courses.
 An individual study of a specialized issue or problem in health or movement sciences.
 Crosslisted as: HEMS 692.

 REMS 701.
 Advanced Exercise Physiology I. 3 Hours.